Mi Zhu: Life

-Mi Zhu was from Qu County (朐縣), Donghai Commandery (東海郡), which is present-day Lianyungang, Jiangsu.
-He was born in an extremely rich merchant family.
+Mi Zhu was born in Qu County (朐縣), Donghai Commandery (東海郡), which is present-day Lianyungang, Jiangsu.
+He was from an extremely rich family who have been merchants for generations.
+At his time, their number of servants and retainers was around 10 000 with wealth and riches in the hundreds of millions.
 According to In Search of the Supernatural (搜神記) by Gan Bao (干竇), a work largely consisting of legends and hearsays, Mi Zhu was once returning home from the capital Luoyang when he met a lady by the road.
 He gave her a lift out of kindness.
 When she alighted, she revealed that she was an emissary from Heaven on a mission to burn down Mi Zhu's house.
 However, to repay his kindness, she agreed to walk slowly so as to allow Mi Zhu the time to evacuate the house.
 A huge fire indeed broke out at noon as the lady promised.

-Legends aside, Mi Zhu initially served under Tao Qian, the governor of Xu Province (present-day northern Jiangsu).
-Upon his death, Tao Qian told to Mi Zhu that he believed Liu Bei to be the only person able to bring peace back to the province of Xu therefore passed on the governorship to him over his sons with Mi Zhu leading the local families to his meeting, Mi Zhu thereafter rendered his service to Liu Bei.
-In 196, while Liu Bei was leading an army to resist Yuan Shu's advance, Lü Bu betrayed him and seized control of Xiapi, the capital of Xu Province, and proclaimed himself the governor.
+Legends aside, Mi Zhu initially served under Tao Qian, the governor of Xu Province (present-day northern Jiangsu) as Bieja (別駕; important assistant to the governor of the province).
+Upon his death, Tao Qian told to Mi Zhu that he believed Liu Bei to be the only person able to bring peace back to the province of Xu therefore passed on the governorship to him over his sons with Mi Zhu leading the local families to his meeting at Xiaopei, Mi Zhu thereafter rendered his service to Liu Bei.
+In 196, while Liu Bei was leading an army to resist Yuan Shu's advance, Lü Bu betrayed him and seized control of Xiapi, the capital of Xu Province, seizeing Liu Bei's family, wife and children.
+He also proclaimed himself the governor.
 Henceforth, Liu Bei was forced into exile, forming a series of temporary alliances with different warlords, including Cao Cao, Yuan Shao and Liu Biao.
 Throughout this trough in Liu Bei's career, however, Mi Zhu stayed loyal.

-Previously, when Liu Bei learned of Lu Bu's betrayal, he tried to lead his army back to Xiapi however the majority of his soldiers deserted along the way, furthermore surrounded by the forces of both Lu Bu and Yuan Shu in now hostile territory, there were reported acts of cannibalism among Liu Bei's troops.
-To restore some stability among the army, Mi Zhu sponsored Liu Bei with his all of his family wealth and also married his younger sister to the latter.
+Previously, when Liu Bei learned of Lu Bu's betrayal, he tried to lead his army back to Xiapi however with their home base cut off, the majority of his soldiers deserted along the way therefore he led the remnants of his army to Guangling.
+Furthermore, surrounded by the forces of both Lu Bu and Yuan Shu in now hostile territory.
+There were reported acts of cannibalism among Liu Bei's troops.
+To restore some stability among the army, Mi Zhu sponsored Liu Bei with his all of his family wealth recruiting among his personal retinue of servants while using his wealth and riches to pay the stipend of the soldiers.
+He also married his younger sister to the latter.
 Cao Cao had once attempted to entice Mi Zhu and Mi Fang to serve him by offering them governorships of Ying Commandery (northwest of present-day Laiwu, Shandong) and Pengcheng Commandery respectively but was turned down, and the brothers fled with Liu Bei.